LoganGeldenhuys/prong/README.md

 ## What's new in v0.2

 ### Big Changes
-- experimental chat stream added, see examples
+- Experimental chat stream added, see examples
-- added CTest and Google test to CMake
+- Added CTest and Google test to CMake
-- added formatting (Chromium style) using clang-format and CMake
+- Added formatting (Chromium style) using clang-format and CMake

 ### Bug fixes
 - Fixed bug that left trailing null terminators at end of prompt strings